 |TEAM RHETORIC CONFERENCE

 The Department of Communication at Texas A&M University regularly hosts a conference on a unique theme related to the study of rhetoric and public affairs and connected with the theme of Civil Dialogue and Leadership.
-Growing out of a long tradition of hosting bi-annual conferences on Presidential Rhetoric, this conference now has expanded to included such themes as “Rhetoric, Politics, and the Obama Phenemenon” in 2010, “Symbolic Violence” in 2012, “Civic Dialogue and Leadership” in 2014, and “Gender and Citizenship” in 2016, and “Rhetoric and the New Fascism” in 2018.
-This conference is held in a site in Bryan or College Station, TX, and hosts presentations by leading scholars in rhetoric and communication in a setting that facilitates intellectual discussion while encouraging social interaction between conference-goers.
+Growing out of a long tradition of hosting bi-annual conferences on Presidential Rhetoric, this conference now has expanded to included such themes as “Rhetoric, Politics, and the Obama Phenemenon” in 2010, “Symbolic Violence” in 2012, “Civic Dialogue and Leadership” in 2014, “Gender and Citizenship” in 2016, and “Rhetoric and the New Fascism” in 2018.
+This conference is held on campus at the Memorial Student Center, and hosts presentations by leading scholars in rhetoric and communication in a setting that facilitates intellectual discussion while encouraging social interaction between conference-goers.

 ANNUAL “COMMUNICATING DIVERSITY” STUDENT CONFERENCE

 Every year the Department of Communication at Texas A&M University invites submissions from undergraduate and graduate students throughout Texas to our annual day-long student conference, “Communicating Diversity,” which presents work that highlight voices of minoritized and marginalized groups and focus of diversity issues related to gender, race, ethnicity, sexual orientation, religion, class, age.
 The conference is held on the Texas A&M campus in College Station, Texas.
 We invite submissions related to, though not limited to, cultural diversity in “old” and “new” media, global technology, civic discourse, leadership, health communication, organizational communication, rhetoric and public address, interpersonal communication, and intercultural communication.